-Making homemade mincemeat really brings an Autumnal feel to the kitchen, it’s the perfect thing to welcome in the changing season.
+Making homemade mincemeat brings a warm Autumnal feel to the kitchen, it’s the perfect thing to welcome in the changing season.
 The dark, rich colours of the dried fruit as it steeps together and the wonderful wafts of brandy and spices give you a lovely little sneak preview of Christmas.

 It’s also a great way to use up any apples and pears you may have at this time of year, and any other odds and ends of dried fruit and nuts for that matter.
-I particularly like that this recipe uses coconut oil, both to add an extra richness to the mixture and for it’s preserving qualities.
-This to me seems far more appealing than the usual vegetable suet that is often called for.
+What I particularly like about this recipe, is that it uses coconut oil instead of suet.
+The extra virgin organic coconut oil brings a velvety richness to the mixture, and this is a far healthier option than the usual vegetable suet that is more often called for.

-I always put my spiced harvest homemade mincemeat at the back of the fridge until nearer Christmas, when it will be used for mince pies, tarts and fruit cakes.
-But don’t feel it’s only for christmas, it can also be added to ice cream to make a homemade tutti frutti, stuffed into Bramley apples and baked in the oven or even added to spice up your porridge in the morning!
-If left unopened it will keep for up to 6 months, and is a great way to enjoy your harvest fruit right through winter.
+I keep my spiced harvest homemade mincemeat at the back of the fridge until nearer Christmas, when it will be used for mince pies, tarts and fruit cakes.
+But don’t feel that it’s only for christmas, it can also be added to ice cream to make a homemade tutti frutti, stuffed into bramley apples and baked in the oven or even added to spice up your porridge in the morning!
+If left unopened it keeps for up to 6 months, and it’s a great way to enjoy your harvest fruit right through winter.

 - 500g peeled and finely chopped pears